Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Low-rank matrix completion

 Using Bayesian approach, the credibility intervals for the matrix and their functions (e.g. entries) can be easily constructed using the Markov Chain Monte Carlo (MCMC) technique.
 Here, we focus on the equal-tailed credible interval for an entry.

-More precisely, the credible intervals are reported using the 89\% equal-tailed intervals which is suggested by \cite{kruschke2014doing,mcelreath2020statistical} for small posterior samples as in our situations with 500 posterior samples.
-We noted that to obtain 95\% intervals, an effective posterior sample size of at least 10.000 is recommended \cite{kruschke2014doing}, which is computationally prohibited to run on all of our simulations.
+More precisely, the credible intervals are reported using the 89\% equal-tailed intervals that are recommended by \cite{kruschke2014doing,mcelreath2020statistical} for small posterior samples as in our situations with 500 posterior samples.
+We noted that, according to \cite{salakhutdinov2008bayesian} as the data are too big to draw a reasonable size sample, the authors state that drawing only 500 observations from the Gibbs Sampler took 90 hours for the Netflix dataset.
+Thus, we focus on the 89\% equal-tailed credible intervals for 500 posterior samples.
+It is, however, noted that to obtain 95\% intervals, an effective posterior sample size of at least 10.000 is recommended \cite{kruschke2014doing}, which is computationally costly to run on all of our simulations.
 A few examples with 10.000 posterior samples are examined in Figure \ref{fg_10000samples}.